 There are certain forms that you may have to fill out when you pay taxes on life insurance benefits.
 You will want to check with the IRS and use forms such as 1099-R to report any taxable part of the benefits that were received.
 In this case, you will want to check with the appropriate authorities or experts who can offer the right advice given your specific situation.

-For many beneficiaries, they may not be fully aware of what is taxable or not under the benefits they receive from the policy itself.
+Many beneficiaries, may not be fully aware of what is taxable or not under the benefits they receive from the policy itself.
 It is best in these circumstances to check out all aspects of the policy to ensure that everything is properly covered.

 When Life Insurance is Tax Free?